Best time to find cheap flights, 4% potential price drop

 What time of day is cheapest to fly to Miami Intl?

-At the moment, flights in the evening are likely to offer the best value for money for your Miami Intl trip.
-A flight in the afternoon will more often than not be of higher cost.
+At the moment, flights in the afternoon are likely to offer the best value for money for your Miami Intl trip.
+A flight in the morning will more often than not be of higher cost.

 Situated eight miles (13km) north-west of downtown Miami, Miami International Airport (MIA) is South Florida’s main airport.
 Due to a vast number of tourist attractions and sizable local populations, it’s one of the largest hubs in the US and acts as the country’s main gateway to Latin America.
 Having served just fewer than 36 million passengers in 2010, the airport is the 28th busiest in the world, with flights to Miami International Airport coming in from most continents.